 Fast forward to 2020, and having fallen out of the top 10 in 2008, Sarah ranked in 60th place with just 34 Sarahs registered out of a total of 27,057 female births in the full year.

 Perhaps the biggest change in the last 150 or so years is that the parents of one third of all infant girls in Ireland no longer select Mary.
 Yes, that's right!
 Back in 1864, one in three girls was called Mary.

 A century later, in 1970, it was still the most popular girls name, and chosen for nearly 1,900 female new borns.
-Just another 50 years later, there were just 64 instances of Mary being registered as a first name in 2020.
+Just another 50 years later, there were only 64 instances of Mary were registered as a first name in 2020.
 Like Sarah, above, Mary fell out of favour and out of the top 100 names back in 2007.
 By 2018, it had nearly fallen out of the top 200!
 But it has clawed back some of the loss since then.